 Easy to Transfer

 Sussex County Community College graduates transfer to the top colleges and universities in New Jersey and across the country.
-Our Student Advisement Center will help you understand transfer requirements and walk you through the process.
+Our Student Advising and Counseling Center will help you understand transfer requirements and walk you through the process.
 Additionally, we have partnered with Felician College to offer courses leading to a bachelor’s degree right on the SCCC campus.

 For more information contact the Student Advisement Center at 973.300.2207